Lachele/Mucin-Like-alpha-Dystroglycan/Publication_Figures/README.md

 aspects of the publication and are not included here:
 1, 2, 3, 8, S4

+All figures generated using gnuplot were exported as postscript files.
+The latter were loaded into gimp and then saved at the requested resolution.

 ## Figure 4

 _Comparison of peptide backbone extension_

 Early versions of this figure can be found in TREATED/SUMMARIES.
+The version for the paper was remade from scratch to ensure that its origins could be tracked.

 ## Figure 5

 _Comparison of threonine backbone atom RMSD_

+I didn't remake this one from scratch because it seemed to be in decent shape with an obvious provenance trail.

 ## Figure 6

 _Sample Phi-Psi heatmaps for the glycosidic linkages_

+Again, this is not remade from scratch.
+Check the symbolic links to see where the info originally came from.

 ## Figure 7